-Two written partials exams are provided: the first one on the international part and the second one on the national part of the course: to pass the exam the student has to pass each one of the partial exams.
-The grade can't be refuse after the consignment of the second written exam.
+Two written partial exams are provided: the first one on the national part and the second on the international part of the course.
+In order to pass the final exam the student has to pass both the partial exams.
+The grade cannot be refused after the consignment of the second written partial exam or after the consignment of the final exam.

-Also debts students (20183) are allowed to register for the partial exam that will be held in english language.
+Also debt students (20183) are allowed to register for the partial exams that is held in English language.

 - F. FRACCHIA (edited by), Textbook of public law, Napoli, Ed.
 Scientifica, 2014.

 - I. HURD, International Organizations, Cambridge, 2014, 2nd edition.